gustavcaves/restaurant/README.md

-# Web Api Pelis
+# Web Restaurant Projects

-In this repositoy I will be getting the documentation of the proyect web playgorund, class base view
+In this repositoy I will be getting the documentation of the proyect web restaurant, class base view

 # How to upload this repository